 The case was reversed mainly because the SBA’s size determination analysis as to the role of a key employee was flawed and not supported by the record.
 What the SBA found was that the Appellant’s resume showed that he held two positions as a key employee.
 His duties included provided PMO level support to human resources, accounting, and operational activities.
 The Appellant also served as vice president at another company.

 The question for OHA was whether the facts in the size protest record showed that the Appellant’s company and the second company demonstrated interactions between them that were so suggestive or reliance as to cause the businesses to become affiliated.
 OHA found that the size protest record lacked support.

-Totality of the circumstances rule requires an analysis of control: The rule for finding small business affiliation under the totality of the circumstances must include an analysis of control between the two companies.
+The rule for finding small business affiliation under the totality of the circumstances test must include an analysis of control between the two companies.
 A mere connection between two businesses does not by itself cause affiliation.
-When the SBA fails to assess elements of control, it’s small business size determination under the totality of the circumstances will more than likely be upheld on appeal.
+When the SBA fails to assess elements of control, it’s small business size determination under might not likely be upheld on appeal.

 SBA Affiliation Rules — Key Employee’s Title Alone Will Not Suffice Under the Totality of the Circumstances Test

 When the Area Office looks at key employees under SBA affiliation rules who may have served in positions at the alleged affiliates business, it is required to look beyond an employee’s title.
 OHA found that key employees are those positions that have a critical influence or substantive control over the operations or management of the alleged affiliated business.
 A Director of Operations is one example of being a key employee that OHA may consider as having the ability to control.
 However, each size protest case is very fact-specific.